 C40 Thinsualte™ is a high-activity liner designed to perform well on hands frequently in motion.
 This liner has about one and a half times the warmth of down and nearly twice the warmth of high loft fiberfill insulation.
 It’s what most workers need and will use in the colder elements.
 Normal liners can cause hands to sweat and become overheated, but because of the thinness of C40, this is a non-issue.

 C100 Thinsulate™ is a liner designed to perform well in slightly colder conditions where more warmth is needed, depending on the activity level on the job.
 It's rapidly becoming the choice for harsher conditions, such as those found in parts of Canada, North Dakota, and Alaska.
 The added protection does add a little bulk and reduces dexterity, so testing the glove is imperative to make sure you need that much thermal protection.

 Remember, to correctly identify the type of glove and liner necessary for your environment, you need to analyze the temperatures in which you will be working, the application you’ll be performing, and the amount of activity necessary.
 These factors have a direct impact on what type of liner may be best for you.

 Being aware of environmental factors like humidity, altitude, wind speed, and duration of exposure is crucial to staying safe when temperatures drop.
-Also, keep in mind that your body may be different than your fellow worker, and this can affect how you handle cold temperatures.
-Gender, metabolism, activity level, and your size can impact your resistance to the cold.
-So a glove that may be sufficient for your coworker, may not work for you.
+Keep in mind that your body may be different than your coworker's, and may react differently to cold temperatures.
+Gender, metabolism, activity level, and your size can impact your resistance to the cold, so a glove that may be sufficient for your coworker, may not work for you.
 Also, note that wearing a tight glove can cut off circulation, particularly in the fingers - so find a glove size that offers a little more room.
 The more blood that flows to the fingers, the warmer you will be.